USMAI-Library-Consortium/sru-queryer/readme.md

 `from sru_queryer.cql import SearchClause`

 This is officially known as a 'CQL search clause': https://www.loc.gov/standards/sru/cql/spec.html <br>
 A standard CQL search clause looks like: `alma.title="Harry Potter"`.
 This same query with the SearchClause class would look like: `SearchClause("alma", "title", "=", "Harry Potter")`.
 Pretty straightforward!
-See more in the extended SearchClause section below - there's rules for while of these arguments are required or not.
+See more in the extended SearchClause section below - there's rules for which of these arguments are required.

 ### Searching using SRUQueryer

 `from sru_queryer import SRUQueryer`

-There's two options for conducting searchRetrieve requests with the SRUQueryer class. \
+There's two options for conducting searchRetrieve requests with the SRUQueryer class. <br>

 First, you can have the queryer send the request for you and return the content.
 Once the querier is initialized, you can do so in this way (this is only an example search, it doesn't have to look exactly like this):